5 Questions: Neal Asher, author of Infinity Engine

-Infinity Engine is the third and final novel in the Transformation Series from the incredible Neal Asher.
-We asked Neal five burning questions.
+Infinity Engine is the third and final novel in the Transformation Series from the incredible Neal Asher, with a new trilogy, Rise of the Jain, on the way.
+We asked Neal five burning questions about everything from writing, to television and his own incredible books.

 1. What is your short 'elevator pitch' for Infinity Engine?